anki/cozmo-python-sdk/docs/source/getstarted.rst

         ./01_hello_world.py

-    The same can also be achieved by writing:
+    The same can also be achieved on macOS/Linux with:

         python3 01_hello_world.py